Asian stocks mixed after Wall St slides and China travel restrictions | national news - ExBulletin

 Asian stocks mixed after Wall St slides and China travel restrictions | national news

-The Wall Streets S&P 500 Index fell 0.1% on Friday, weighed down by losses at tech companies after a seven-day streak of gains.
+On Wall Street, futures for the S&P 500 Index and the Dow Jones Industrial Average rose 0.1%.

-In China, northwestern Gansu province closed tourist sites on Monday after coronavirus cases were discovered and the capital, Beijing, has banned visitors from infected areas in the past 14 days.
-China has only reported a few dozen cases, but Beijing’s response to travel restrictions has raised concerns that they may weigh on already weakening economic activity.
+The Chinese capital, Beijing, has banned visitors from infected areas in the past 14 days and northwestern Gansu province has closed tourist sites after coronavirus cases were discovered.
+China has reported a few dozen cases, but Beijing’s response to travel restrictions has raised concerns that could weigh on already weakening economic activity.

-Aggressive measures can be expected to control the spread of viruses, which could limit growth, IG’s Yeap Jun Rong said in a report.
+It’s a potential dark cloud if it results in widespread social restrictions, Oanda’s Jeffrey Halley said in a report.

 Sources